-We are excited to announce the first release of ArcGIS Analytics for IoT, a real-time and big data processing and analysis capability of ArcGIS Online.
-Analytics for IoT uses distributed cloud processing to scale tasks, enabling you to ingest, visualize, analyze, store, and act upon massive velocities and volumes of IoT sensor data.
+We are excited to announce the first release of ArcGIS Velocity, a real-time and big data processing and analysis capability of ArcGIS Online.
+Velocity uses distributed cloud processing to scale tasks, enabling you to ingest, visualize, analyze, store, and act upon massive velocities and volumes of IoT sensor data.

 Who is it for?